 I’m telling you that this smoker can generate 100° – 275°F hot temperature.
 But there’s no guarantee that I’m not lying, and you also shouldn’t trust a stranger.
 Masterbuilt has given a brilliant solution to this issue.

 They have designed this smoker with a built-in thermostat.
 You can check out and control your cooking temperature with this internal thermostat.
-However, you’ll need a Bluetooth thermometer to check the food temperature.
+However, you’ll need a digital meat thermometer to check the food temperature.

 As you know, heat runs away every time you open your smoker.
 But, consistent heat is needed to smoke anything perfectly.
 So, it’s recommended not to open your smoker frequently while cooking.
 Here you’ll get another excellent craftsmanship in designing this electric smoker.